 2 Immediate licence suspension.

 3 Seizure of their motor vehicle.
-This now applies to first offenders with a BAC of 0.1 or over, as well as more serious drink-driving offences.
+This applies to first offenders with a BAC of 0.1 or over, as well as to more serious drink-driving offences.

 The penalties for drink-driving offences involving BAC readings vary according to the driver’s BAC.
 The period of time that a driver’s licence is disqualified depends on their BAC reading.
 The period of disqualification is doubled for a subsequent offence (sch 1 RSA).